 “We are devastated by this decision,” said Jessica Rofé, an Immigrant Defense Fellow at the NYU School of Law’s Immigrant Rights Clinic.
 “This decision has far-reaching consequences for our immigrant community members, many of whom will languish in immigration jails, separated from their loved ones and communities.”

 Jennings presents an opportunity to take a modest step forward in addressing the many problems with immigration detention.
 A bond hearing would afford due process to people languishing in detention by allowing them to be considered for release based on their individualized circumstances.
 By preventing needless detention, the Supreme Court can minimize the enormous harms and costs of detention not only on detained persons but also on their families and communities.

 In December 2016, the Supreme Court ordered additional briefing in Jennings on the constitutionality of detaining people for months and years without access to a bond hearing.
-Last month, the ACLU and the Trump Administration filed supplemental briefs, and the NYU Immigrant Rights Clinic and the Immigrant Defense Project submitted a follow-up "stories" amicus brief, available here.
+In January 2017, the ACLU and the Trump Administration filed supplemental briefs, and the NYU Immigrant Rights Clinic and the Immigrant Defense Project submitted a follow-up "stories" amicus brief, available here.